 URGENT REQUEST: Please do not give blood just to find out your HIV (AIDS virus) test results.
 If you need information on where to go for confidential HIV testing, please call your local health department.

-Condition Length of time before you can give blood Not feeling well for any reason until symptoms are over Cold, sore throat, respiratory infection, flu until 3 days after symptoms are over Travel to an area of the world where malaria is a problem 12 months after return Certain cases of heart disease contact us for medical eligibility at 1-800-688-0900 Ears, nose or skin piercing 12 months after procedure unless done under sterile conditions Tattoos 12 months unless it was applied in Kansas or Missouri at a licensed tattoo parlor, in which case you can donate immediately Blood transfusion 12 months after receiving blood Pregnancy, abortion or miscarriage six weeks after end of pregnancy Surgery, serious injury when healing is complete and feeling well Syphilis, gonorrhea 12 months after treatment completed Have had certain forms of cancer contact us regarding medical eligibility 1-800-688-0900 Have had sex with someone who has hepatitis B or hepatitis C 12 months after last encounter You have had sex with anyone listed in the first three items under Permanent Reasons below 12 months after last encounter You are a man who has had sex with another man 12 months after last encounter
+Condition Length of time before you can give blood Not feeling well for any reason until symptoms are over Cold, sore throat, respiratory infection, flu until 3 days after symptoms are over Travel to an area of the world where malaria is a problem 12 months after return Certain cases of heart disease contact us for medical eligibility at 1-800-688-0900 Ears, nose or skin piercing 12 months after procedure unless done under sterile conditions Tattoos 12 months unless it was applied in Kansas or Missouri at a licensed tattoo parlor, in which case you can donate immediately Blood transfusion 12 months after receiving blood Pregnancy, abortion or miscarriage six weeks after end of pregnancy Surgery, serious injury when healing is complete and feeling well Syphilis, gonorrhea 12 months after treatment completed Have had certain forms of cancer contact us regarding medical eligibility 1-800-688-0900 Have had sex with someone who has hepatitis B or hepatitis C 12 months after last occurence You have had sex with anyone listed in the first three items under Permanent Reasons below 12 months after last occurence You are a man who has had sex with another man 12 months after last occurence

 Antibiotics (except antibiotics for acne) if taken